 - Add the spices - turmeric powder, red chili powder, coriander powder and garam masala powder and stir well.

-- Close the pressure cooker with the lid and safety valve in place, and once the steam begins to come, cook in medium heat for about 10 to 12 minutes or until 2 whistles come.
+- Close the pressure cooker with the lid and safety valve in place, and once the steam begins to come, cook in medium heat for about 6 to 7 minutes or until 2 whistles.
 Wait for the pressure cooker to cool down.

 - Once the pressure cooker is cooled enough, open the cooker and see if the peas is cooked and the gravy is enough.

-- Add the black peppercorns, stir and let it simmer in low to medium heat for another 2 minutes if needed.
+- Add the black peppercorns (if using), stir and you may simmer in low to medium heat for another 2 minutes if needed.
 If you prefer a creamy texture, you can also add 1/4 cup of heavy cream and stir in.